oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/actions.md

 Other fields of the action contain information about action name, extended options, order of display buttons.
 More options see in [Configuration](#configuration).

-* **ActionDefinition** - part of the Action model that contains raw data from action's configuration
+* **ActionDefinition** - part of the Action model that contains raw data from action's configuration.

 How it works?
 -------------